Updated July 29, 2023

 - S: Stands for services.

 To calculate the Gross domestic product, Multiply the Value of Goods and services by the quantity produced.

-- Constant Price/Base Price: It means the price which is constant and fixed or the previous year’s price.
-It is basically a base year’s price.
+- Constant Price/Base Price: It means the constant and fixed price or the previous year’s price.
+It is a base year’s price.

-- Base Year: It is a standard previous year in which no major economic changes have taken place.
+- Base Year: It is a standard previous year in which no major economic changes occurred.

-We can use the following formula for conversion of GDP at current price into GDP at a constant price:
+We can use the following formula for the conversion of GDP at the current price into GDP at a constant price:

-Let understand the calculation of GDP at current and constant price with the below example:
+Let us understand the calculation of GDP at current and constant prices with the below example:

-There are three categories of goods named X, Y, and Z. We need to calculate the value of a domestic product at a current and constant price for the year 2005.
+There are three categories of goods named X, Y, and Z. We need to calculate the value of a domestic product at a current and constant price for 2005.

 Domestic Product in 2005

 |Qty||Price/unit||Qty||Price/unit||At current price||At constant Price|

-From the above table, it has been observed that the value of a domestic product at current price amounts to Rs 12,000, whereas at the constant price of 2002, it amounts to Rs11,500 only.
+From the above table, it has been observed that the value of a domestic product at its current price amounts to Rs 12,000, whereas at the constant price of 2002, it amounts to Rs 11,500 only.
 There is no increase in output by the value of the domestic product has increased by 4.35% over the value at a constant price.
 This increase is not a real increase.

 Nominal GDP is referred to as GDP at the Current Market price.

 Current Price: It means the prices of goods and services currently prevailing in the market.

-An increase in the value of a Gross domestic product as compared to the value of the Previous year represents economic development.
+An increase in Gross domestic product’s value compared to the Previous year’s value represents economic development.
 But it should be noted whether the increase in the value of a Gross domestic product is due to an increase in the number of goods and services produced or an increase in the prices.
 If the increase is due to the increased production, it represents a real increase.

 Let’s understand the calculation of GDP with the help of an example.